 Revisions to Zoning and Subdivision Codes.
 At a cost of \$420,000.00, This project would have less direct benefit to incident response.
 However, proper benefit to hazard risk reduction can decrease risk and the need for disaster response.
 Updates to the Zoning and Subdivision Codes that incorporate hazard mitigation can reduce the risk of exposure to natural disasters.
 This project is in the planning phase.

-Quarterly Progress: Kickoff meeting was held April 3rd, 2023.
-At the meeting, information was relayed that the revisions to the zoning and subdivision code would not occur until the General Plan was adopted.
-The General Plan is currently in a public comment period.
-Re-allocation these funds to support other projects within the planning department is an ongoing discussion.
+Quarterly Progress: The scope of the proposed Zoning and Subdivision project has changed and will no longer be using CDBG-MIT funds.
+The reallocation these funds to support other projects within the planning department is an ongoing discussion.
 Opportunities have yet to be identified and would require a future substantial amendment.
 Meetings will be ongoing to identify opportunities for CDBG-MIT funding.